 While neither of these dogs is likely to terrify an intruder with their looks, the Cockapoo is especially useful in raising the alarm if anyone strange comes to your home.
 He is more likely to bark loudly at intruders (or visitors) than a Cavapoo is.

 This doesn’t mean that they are completely maintenance-free, though.
-Indeed, both types of dog could be classed as medium maintenance.
+Indeed, both types of dog could be classed as medium or even low maintenance.